ST. PATRICK CHURCH AND CEMETERIES

 His Eminence Cardinal Patrick J Hayes, of New York, President.

-Rev. Henry O’Carroll , Rector St. Patrick Church, Secretary and Treasurer.
+Rev. Henry O’Carroll , Rector St. Patrick Church, Secretary and

 Mr. Michael Hayes